malagebidi/Focus-Filter/README.md

 # Focus-Filter

 **Focus Filter** is a custom filter list designed for **AdGuard**.
-Its primary goal is to remove recommended feeds, distracting elements, and "doom-scrolling" traps from various websites, allowing you to focus on the content you actually want to watch.
+Its primary goal is to remove recommended feeds, distracting elements, and "doom-scrolling" traps from various websites  (focusing on **Chinese platforms**), allowing you to focus on the content you actually want to watch.

 > **Note:** This filter utilizes advanced AdGuard scriptlets and extended CSS.
 It is best used with the AdGuard browser extension.